trolando/sylvan/README.md

 Sylvan uses the work-stealing framework Lace and parallel datastructures to implement scalable multi-core operations on decision diagrams.

-Sylvan was initially developed by the [Formal Methods and Tools](http://fmt.ewi.utwente.nl/) group at the University of Twente as part of the MaDriD project, which was funded by NWO, and further by the [Formal Methods and Verification](http://fmv.jku.at/) group at the Johannes Kepler University Linz as part of the RiSE project.
+Sylvan was initially developed at the [Formal Methods and Tools](http://fmt.ewi.utwente.nl/) group at the University of Twente as part of the MaDriD project, which was funded by NWO, and further by the [Formal Methods and Verification](http://fmv.jku.at/) group at the Johannes Kepler University Linz as part of the RiSE project.